-Getting the flu can sideline you from work, school, family and friends.
-We want to help protect you and your family.
-At Bronson, protecting yourself from the flu is easy.
-If you're a Bronson primary care patient. you can call your doctor's office to schedule a time for your flu shot, or you can walk into one of Bronson's walk-in flu clinics listed on the Bronson Flu Vaccine Locations page.
+At Bronson, protecting yourself and your family from the flu is easy, and a flu vaccine is your best defense.
+If you're a Bronson primary care patient, you can call your doctor's office to schedule a time for your flu shot, or you can walk into a Bronson walk-in flu clinics.

 Who should get a flu vaccine?

 - Everyone age six months and older should get a flu vaccine